crowdbotics-research-projects/context-cohort-03/assignment.md

 You are being asked to develop a backend using FastAPI for a (simplified) magazine subscription service.
 This backend service would expose a REST API that enables users to:

 1. Register, login, and reset their passwords.
 2. Retrieve a list of magazines available for subscription.
-This list should include the plans available for that magazine and the discount offered for each plan.
+This list should include the plans available for each magazine and the discount offered for each plan.
 3. Create a subscription for a magazine.
 4. Retrieve, modify, and delete their subscriptions.